madetech/blog/building_better_software_teams/code_reviews_with_pull_requests.md

 ### Knowledge share

 If you're new to an existing project, what better way to get valuable insight to the workings of it than getting someone familiar to have a look over your changes.
-It's really difficult to sit and read through the many lines of existing code to fully understand what is available to you to use.
+It's really difficult to sit and read through the many lines of existing code to fully understand what is available for you to use.
 They'll have used existing functions a lot more than you, and will help to reduce code duplication, between you there might be a more efficient combination.

 The code review encourages the start of conversations that lead to improvement of the overall codebase, sharing of best practices and experience from both the reviewee and reviewer.